alexstojda/SOEN341/readme.md

 3. For the execution choose executable, add the following path `{LARAGON_INSTALL}\bin\composer\composer.bat` and use default interpreter.
 (Alternatively choose phar and use the .phar)

 ### Node / NPM
-*Not really required but will make life easy*
+*Really not required but will make my life slightly easier*
 1. Open Settings (CTRL + ALT + S) -> Languages & Frameworks > Node.js & NPM
 2. Add a new node interpreter
 3. Path to the executable is as follows `{LARAGON_INSTALL}\bin\nodejs\{some_node_version_here}\node.exe`

 ### Database View
-*Not really required but will make life easy*
+*Not really required unless you want to handle DB things.. laravel will handle a big chunk of it automatically*
 1. Open the database tab in the top of the right sidebar.
 2. Click the + icon > Data Source > MySQL
 3. Create a new source with the following info.
 Host = `localhost`, Database = `SOEN341`, `user = root`, `password = {blank or wtvr you use}`